infumap/infumap/tools/gpu/README.md

 - `/image-extract` to the image tagging service
 - `/text-embed` to the text embedding service
 - `/pdf-extract` to the text extraction service
+- `/pdf-extract/jobs` as the gateway-owned async PDF extraction job API

 The gateway also keeps legacy aliases for existing callers: